-In the meantime, John had moved to Los Angeles, California in 1878 and gone to work for the railroad, where he was badly injured in an industrial accident.
+In the meantime, John had moved to Los Angeles, California, in 1878 and gone to work for the railroad, where he was severely injured in an industrial accident.
 After he recovered, he went to work with a farmer by the name of Chris Evans.
 Harboring a deep resentment against the railroad, John and Chris Evans began to rob trains.

 When George Sontag joined his brother in California in 1889, he joined them in their outlaw endeavors.
 On August 1, 1892, the trio robbed a train in Fresno, making off with three stacks of money.
 Actively pursued by the Pinkertons, George was arrested, but John and Chris managed to escape.
 Convicted, George was given a life sentence at Folsom Prison.

-After serving 15 years behind bars, George Sontag was released on March 21, 1908 and wrote the book – A Pardoned Lifer, which was later made into a movie in 1914.
+After serving 15 years behind bars, George Sontag was released on March 21, 1908, and wrote the book – A Pardoned Lifer, which was later made into a movie in 1914.
 It is unknown how or when George died.
-Chris Evans remained in prison until 1911 and upon his release, was banished from California.
+Chris Evans remained in prison until 1911 and was banished from California upon his release.
 He spent the rest of his life in Oregon.

 © Kathy Alexander/Legends of America, updated January 2023.